Mc-Cheater/Portfolio/README.md

   I also applied this to two other datasets, another medical dataset from Morocco Pasteur institute who's about laro-pharynx cancer and an alibaba dataset about customers incentives (such as promotion tickets, and distance to the nearest store), however I'm not sure if i can publish these dataset's given that they are not open source.

-  The resulsts were similar, I also applied a separation of the dataset to test train and validation, and i tested the precision of the results by averaging the features and comparing them to the nearest vector (who represent a class), wich resulted on a 92% precision on the Moroccan dataset, the alibaba dataset also performed a 92% precision.
+  The resulsts were similar, I also applied a separation of the dataset to test train and validation, and i tested the precision of the results by averaging the features and comparing them to the nearest vector (who represent a class), wich resulted on a 92% precision on the Moroccan dataset and the alibaba dataset.
   #### Bibliography

   ## References